 If you are setting tea cup on the countertop and spills are staining or rings are left behind, then the tea is likely affecting the resin used to bind the quartz together.

-From the photo we can see that the ring is tea-colored as well.
-This is usually what happens when a substance absorbs and stains the
+From the photo, we can see that the ring is tea-colored as well.
+This is usually what happens when a substance absorbs and stains the old-fashioned way.

 So, possibly, it is just the tiniest bit porous or the tea is reacting and binding to the surface in some way that regular cleaning doesn't remove it.
-Typically, a quartz stain is lighter in color when due to resin damage.
+Typically, a quartz stain is white

 Just FYI.... white quartz countertops are the most prone to stains, discolorations, what have you.